 - Specific raw materials used for the job, including empty cores for winding waste materials

 - Specific tools required for changeover: rotary dies, nip rollers, bridge trucks, sensors, cables, hand tools, roll lift/crane, etc.

 Document a Webpath for Each Job

-Include input and out materials, sensors locations, clamp-on locations – everything along the webpath.
-It’s important to know where your rolls are going, the infeed rolls, where the the materials wrap around the idlers, and where it meets up with the next station.
+Include input and output materials, sensor locations, clamp-on idler locations – everything along the webpath.
+It’s important to know where your rolls are going, where the materials wrap around the idlers, and where it meets up with the next station.

 Many of our clients have a drawing – either one they draw out by hand or by using a CAD program – and it will be labeled so ops can take a look at it (we’ve included a CAD drawing in this post.
 You can also download our hand-drawn PDF as an example).

 When the job is underway, what type of manual adjustments need to be made?
 Do die/nip pressures need to be adjusted?
 At what level should you set a hydrojack?
 (We’ve included a list of specific components below that can be manually adjusted on Delta ModTech machines.)

 Note that adjustments can vary based on a person’s strength or physical size, so it’s essential that you document the specifics.
 Always find a way to document the particular setting, unless it can be entered into the machine itself.